 I’ve introduced a number of people to Doctor Who, but more often than not this process has been complicated by the fact that older episodes tend to be repeated (especially on BBC3 and BBC America) out of order, or in isolated clumps that make no sense if you’ve not seen previous episodes.

-Doctor Who is one of the best things on television, and also one of the oldest: this year, it will celebrate its fiftieth anniversary.
-The continuity has been consistent throughout—there have been no reboots, and major retcons have been explained in-universe.
+Doctor Who is one of the best things on television, and also one of the oldest: last year, it celebrated its fiftieth anniversary.
+It also has the best theme tune of any TV programme ever made.
+The continuity has been consistent throughout.
+There have been no reboots, and major retcons have been explained in-universe.
 At first glance, then, it might seem like Who is overwhelmingly difficult to get into.

 Thankfully, it’s a lot easier than it sounds.
 A basic grounding in the concepts and watching some of the show’s core “canon” is all that’s needed to ensure you aren’t running to Wikipedia for plot summaries.
 This page provides a list of Doctor Who’s major tentpoles, a guide of the ‘critical path’—episodes from earlier series you should really watch to be up to date—and short reviews and ratings for each episode of Doctor Who broadcast since the programme’s revival in 2005.
 I’ll also briefly cover the spin-off series, The Sarah Jane Adventures and Torchwood.